yzhao062/pyod/README.rst

 **Known Issue 2**\ : Keras and/or TensorFlow are listed as optional.
 However, they are both required if you want to use neural network based models, such as AutoEncoder.
-See reasons and solutions `issue19a <https://github.com/yzhao062/Pyod/issues/19>`_
+See reasons and solutions `neural-net installation <https://github.com/yzhao062/pyod/wiki/Setting-up-Keras-and-Tensorflow-for-Neural-net-Based-models>`_

 ----